phalpern/WG21-halpern/task_region_proposal-r2.md

 In this proposal, the `task_region_final` function template provides a minimal but powerful approach for addressing thread switching.
-Using this facility, a user can be sure that both thread-local variables and mutexes are in a consistant state before and after the execution of a parallel computation.
+Using this facility, a user can be sure that both thread-local variables and mutexes are in a consistent state before and after the execution of a parallel computation.
 This is expected to solve most of the issues that a user may run into in well-structured parallel code.
 Because `task_region_final` requires stalling at a join point, it can potentially reduce parallel speed-up.
 For